JurisProject/juris_whitepaper_public/looking-forward.md

 ### AI Arbitration

 While the Juris Foundation has no specific plans at this time, we would be remiss were we not to address a frequent corollary to blockchain technology: artificial intelligence and machine learning.

 Activity on the Juris protocol, and associated reputation chains, would amount to a source of judicial, dispute, and smart contract related data like the world has never seen.
-Anyone who knows AI/ML knows that data is an important crux of application.
-Things learned from Juris Protocol data, with applied AI/ML, could have an impact on justice beyond current comprehension.
+Anyone who knows AI/ML knows that data is an important crux of their application.
+Things learned from Juris Protocol data, with applied AI/ML, could have an impact on justice, and judicial practice beyond current comprehension.

-### Beyond arbitration
+### Beyond Arbitration

-In preperation for a trial, lawyers will often 'war game' a case.
-Generating a model of everything that could happen at a trial, as well as modeling thier optimal resonse.
-These war games are often slow, expensive, and of very low quailty.
-By descibing thier war game in terms of a smart contract, they could quickly and cheaply croud source opion generation.
-There are many similar uses for the juris platform and we will expand upon them in future blogposts.
+In preparation for a trial, lawyers will often 'war game' a case.
+The art of trial law is less in the details and the evidence, and more in the way a story is presented to a jury -- there's a reason that "courtroom drama" is a consistently popular television and movie genre.
+Mock trial companies, and jury selection companies make a pretty penny providing services to aid in this version of trial preparation.
+Lawyers do their best to use these tools to test different variables in their story, and how the best select a jury to hear that story.
+Yet these "war games" are often slow, expensive, inaccessible to weaker parties, and still provide data of limited statistical relevance.

+In this context, with minimal repurposing, the Juris Platform could provide a solution.
+The SNAP could be used to test different arguments and possible presentation of trial facts on scale larger by factors compared to what a mock trail company might provide.
+And a greatly reduced price.
+What's more, the system could, by filtering for Novice jurists with no previous qualifications, approximate the input of an uninformed jury.
+This would create increased opportunity for novices to gain experience, while providing trial lawyers with a testing ground providing data from both professionals \(other lawyers\), and novices \(those peers that would make up a jury.\)